leoshimo/vrs/README.md

 `(srv! :test :interface '())`, or evaluate `(macroexpand_1 '(srv! :test :interface '()))`.
-Without the quote, the service loop runs before the inspection function can be called. `C-g` cancels a waiting evaluation and terminates its client.
-Each evaluation command uses its own connection, so for custom macros evaluate their definitions and an explicit `macroexpand_1` call together in a region or file.
+Without the quote, the service loop runs before the inspection function can be called. `C-g` cancels a waiting evaluation and clears its session.
+Evaluation and macro expansion share a persistent editor session, so earlier evaluated definitions remain available.
+`M-x vrs-reset-session` explicitly starts a fresh connection.

 See [Lyric quotation and code templates](lyric/README.md#quotation-and-code-templates) for nesting, literal arguments, and the distinction between insertion and splicing.